 Battered – The average age of remembering childhood incest is between 29 and 49.

-- Bullies – Power makes people feel like they’re better than another person.
+- Bullying – Power makes people feel like they’re better than another person.

 - Domestic Abuse – Domesic violence goes by many names, including intimate partner violence (IPV), spousal abuse, domestic abuse, and child abuse.

 - Parental Alienation Syndrome – Children caught in the middle of such conflicts suffer severe losses of love, respect and peace during their formative years.